 As a result, the Enneagram will give you a good picture of your internal thought processes and values.
 This will explain the processes that drive certain desires and value judgments.
 It helps you to understand why you are repeating lessons.
 This is exactly the information you need to develop healthy coping strategies.
 Hence, you learn to steer yourself toward healthy thoughts and behaviors.
 The goal is to learn the difference between the lesson and the addictive compulsions driven by our life history or personality.

 Misusing alcohol and drugs as sources of inspiration is also a common tool.
 Using alcohol and drugs are a slippery slope.
 Our commercially oriented culture doesn’t help.
-It drives artists to create on demand.
+It drives artists to create on-demand.
 So, when inspiration doesn’t come naturally, they need additives to speed the creative process.
 But the drive to create more can become an addiction.
-So, although the initial reason for taking mind-altering substances is to open up the creative source, it becomes a debilitating addiction.
+So, the initial reason for taking mind-altering substances is to open up the creative source.
+But, it becomes a debilitating addiction.

 Artists are often commissioned to create specific content on a schedule.
 This puts immense pressure on the creative process.
-It is hard to create on demand.
-Many people would argue that if it weren’t for the record companies of the 1960s and 1970s supplying drugs to their artists, we wouldn’t have all the great records of the psychedelic era.
+It is hard to create on-demand.
+Some people argue the reason we have such great music from the 1960s and 70s is that the record companies gave drugs to their artists.
 But the cost of this is overwhelming.
 Several great artists died early because of a drug overdose.

 Art can be an excellent vehicle “in and of itself”.
 The path to greater creativity is creating art.
 However, inspiration comes at its own pace.
 Everyone has their own pace.
 All artists go through slumps when the creative energy is absent.
 Creative inspiration is sometimes fleeting.
 We strongly suggest you seek positive sources of inspiration that do not have harmful side effects.